MagnusBeng2/dtu_mlops_group_61/reports/README.md

 >
 > Answer:

-Yes, in this project rules for quality and formatting was implemented using the ruff linter in our continuous integration.
-The ruff linter ensures compliance with PEP 8 standards, together with pre-commit hooks which automatically check and fix issues in the staged files before pushing.
-This includes trailing  whitespaces, missing newlines at the end of files and improperly sorted imports.
+Yes, in this project rules for quality and formatting were implemented using the Ruff linter in our continuous integration.
+This ensures compliance with PEP 8 standards, together with pre-commit hooks that automatically check and fix issues in the staged files before pushing.
+This includes trailing, whitespaces, missing newlines at the end of files and improperly sorted imports.

 ## Version control